Molly Meacher, Baroness Meacher

-Molly Christine Meacher, Baroness Meacher (née Reid; born 15 May 1940), known from 2000 to 2006 as Lady Layard, is a British life peer and former social worker.
+Molly Christine Meacher, Baroness Meacher, Baroness Layard (née Reid; born 15 May 1940), is a British life peer and former social worker.

 Education

 Meacher was educated at the Berkhamsted School for Girls, the University of York, where she received a Bachelor of Arts in economics in 1970, and the University of London, where she received a Certificate of Qualification in Social Work in 1980.

 Career

 She worked for the Social Services in North London and for the Mental Health Foundation in the 1980s.
+In 1987 she organised the Hands Across Britain protest against unemployment.

 From 1991 to 1994 Meacher was chief adviser to the Russian Government on employment.
 Following that she became a board member, deputy chair and acting chair of the Police Complaints Authority, posts she held until 2002.

 Between 2002 and 2004, she was chair of Security Industry Authority, and in 2004, she was appointed chair of the East London and City Mental Health Trust.

 She was chair of the Clinical Ethics Committee for The Central and North West London NHS Trust from 2004 to 2008.

 She was chair from 2007 to 2012 of the East London NHS Foundation Trust.

 She is president of The Haemophilia Society.

-She is a Co-Chair of the All-Party Parliamentary Group for Choice at the End of Life.

-Since 2016, she is the Chair of Dignity in Dying.

-In October 2021, she read out a statement from Lord Field in the House of Lords during a debate on the Assisted Dying Bill.
+She is a Co-Chair of the All-Party Parliamentary Group for Choice at the End of Life. and since 2016, also the Chair of Dignity in Dying.
+In October 2021, she read out a statement from Lord Field of Birkenhead in the House of Lords during a debate on the Assisted Dying Bill.